sboily/wazo-confgend-driver-pjsip/README.md

 By default PJSIP channel listen on 5070 udp port.

-Please add on your user the pjsip subroutine.
+Please add on your user the pjsip subroutine named "pjsip".

+To enable webrtc with pjsip, you need to add webrtc_enabled to no in your general chan_sip configuration.